AIHubCentral/docs/assets/RVC/Local/Codename_Fork.md

 - All of the pros of Applio.
 - Has a Warmup Phase option
 - Multiple optimizer choices
-- Avg running loss
 - Mel similarity metric
 - SoX resampler
-- fcpe training
+- Hold-Out validation
-- L1 mel loss
+- TF32
 ||| ❌ **CONS**
 - More complicated features.
 |||